Frequently Asked Questions (UG Program)

 Study abroad and exchanges: Many of our AAAS faculty members assist International Academic Programs (IAP) to create, arrange, or offer a variety of opportunities for our students to immerse themselves and enhance their knowledge in other countries.
 As of 2020, we have: 41 Academic Year Programs with partner universities (20 Korea, 13 China, 8 Japan, 1 Singapore, 1 Taiwan, 1 Macau), 17 Summer Programs (3 Faculty-Led Programs), 3 Winter Programs (1 Faculty-Led Program), and 3 Internship/Experiential Leaning Programs (2 Faculty-Led Program).

-Question 7: I missed the AAS Open House on November 18, 2020.
-Where can I get the basic info?
+Question 7: I missed the AAS Open House in the past.

 Student 1: “ I really felt how close and caring the department is for their students and it made me interested in it.
 The opportunities for the students such as the scholarships and study abroad programs are great.
 I liked the section where the alumni got to talk and share their experience as well as where they are today.
 It was interesting to hear that two of the three alumni changed their majors to AAS and that they seem much happier because they changed their major.”